NikitaJain2701/University-website/README.md

 # University-website
-A template for a university website
+A template for a university website design